Emericdefay/MAS-to-MBS/README.md

 Then compile the script_arduino.ino on an Arduino and it will print.
 Make sure to get the requirements.

 ###### If you want to make your own partition
 > Put your Midi file on /midi.
-Launch MAS2MBS.py from an IDLE,  at the line 20, write start("%YourMidiFileName%.mid") and compile.<br/><br/>
+Open MAS2MBS.py from an IDLE,  at the line 20, write start("%YourMidiFileName%.mid") and compile.<br/><br/>

 It create :
 - A .txt file that can be open in Excel to see the print map named : "matrice_%midiFileName%.txt"
 - An Arduino's script : "script_arduino.ino" in arduino/